Johnmarare/printf/README.md

 	Prototype: int _printf(const char *format, ...);

+This prototype is an implementation of the printf standard function and variadic function

 The real power of printf is when we are printing the contents of variables - Professor Don Colton